-Navigation Layer 3 Management > DHCP Server > Bootfile Configuration Screen Objective This screen allows the user to configure the name of the initial boot file to be loaded in a DHCP client.
-C The second of th 1
+Navigation Layer 3 Management > DHCP Server > Bootfile Configuration Objective a DHCP client.
+Screen This screen allows the user to configure the name of the initial boot file to be loaded in

 Fields • Enter the bootfile name-enter the name of the initial boot file to be loaded in a DHCP client.
 This value is a string of maximum size 64.
 The boot file contains the boot image that is used as the operating system for the DHCP client.
 NOTE: Only characters and numbers are accepted in the bootfile name string.
 Buttons • Apply -modifies attributes and saves the changes.
 Reset -resets to default value for respective fields and discards all user input.